Snow Chateaux Booking Conditions

 Subject to the availability of your chosen arrangements, we will confirm your booking by issuing a confirmation invoice.
 This invoice will be sent to the party leader.
 Please check this invoice carefully as soon as you receive it.
 Contact us immediately if any information which appears on the confirmation or any other document appears to be incorrect or incomplete as it may not be possible to make changes later.
 We regret we cannot accept any liability if we are not notified of any inaccuracies (for which we are responsible) in any document within ten days of our sending it out.
 We will do our best to rectify any mistake notified to us outside this time limit but you must meet any costs involved in doing so.

 If you wish to, you may contact us by e-mail for any of the reasons mentioned in these Booking Conditions (for example, to request an amendment) providing you do so to email@example.com

 The balance of the cost of your chosen arrangements must be received by us not less than 12 weeks prior to departure.
 This date will be shown on the confirmation invoice.
 Please note we do not send reminders.
 If we do not receive all payments due (including any surcharge where applicable) in full and on time, we are entitled to assume that you wish to cancel your booking.
 In this case, we will be entitled to keep all deposits paid or due at that date.
-If we do not cancel straight away because you have promised to make payment, you must pay the cancellation charges shown in clause 7 depending on the date we reasonably treat your booking as cancelled.
+If we do not cancel straight away because you have promised to make payment, you may be liable to pay cancellation charges (either to us or the Supplier/Principal where we act as agent).

 - Special requests and medical conditions / disabilities